qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_decorators.rst

       backgroundColor : "scrollbar-bright"
     }
   },

 The main difference here is that not a reference to a prebuild decorator is given.
 Instead, an array containing mixins implementing single features are used.
 The theming system combines those mixins in a decorator.
 The styles map should now containg values for properties defined by the mixins.

-Sometimes it is very handy to change change only little details about the decorator.
+Sometimes it is very handy to change only little details about the decorator.
 Imagine a special decorator for hovered buttons.
 Inheritance comes in very handy in such a case.

 ::

   "scroll-knob-pressed" :
   {
     include : "scroll-knob",

     style :
     {
       backgroundColor : "scrollbar-dark"
     }